aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-ppt-and-pptx-to-pdf/_index.md

 }
 ```

-## **Convert PowerPoint to PDF with Custom Options**
+## Convert PowerPoint to PDF with Custom Options
-The following example shows you how to convert PowerPoint PPT, PPTX or OpenOffice ODP doc into a PDF document with customized options provided by the [**PdfOptions**](https://apireference.aspose.com/slides/java/com.aspose.slides/PdfOptions) class.
-It sets the JPEG quality, saves metafiles to PNG, sets text compression level with [**PdfTextCompression**](https://apireference.aspose.com/slides/java/com.aspose.slides/PdfTextCompression) enumeration, and sets the PDF standard.
+The following example shows you how to convert PowerPoint PPT, PPTX and OpenOffice ODP into a PDF document with customized options provided by the [**PdfOptions**](https://apireference.aspose.com/slides/java/com.aspose.slides/PdfOptions) class.
+It sets the JPEG quality, saves metafiles to PNG, sets text compression level with [**PdfTextCompression**](https://apireference.aspose.com/slides/java/com.aspose.slides/PdfTextCompression) enumeration and sets PDF standard.

 ```java
 // Instantiate a Presentation object that represents a PPTX file